DCAN-Labs/automated-subset-analysis/README.md

 1. `--n_analyses` takes one positive integer, the number of times to generate a pair of subsets and analyze them.
 For every integer given in the `--subset_size` list, this script will randomly generate `--n_analyses` subsets, creating `--subset_size` * `--n_analyses` subset `.csv` files in total.

 1. `--subset_size` takes one positive integer or a list of positive integers, the number of subjects to include in subsets.
 Include a list of whole numbers to generate subsets pairs of different sizes.
 By default, the subset sizes will be `[50, 100, 200, 300]`.
+An example of entering a different list of sizes is `--subset_size 100 300 500 1000`.

 #### Flags to Skip Steps of Process

 1. `--only_make_graphs` takes either no parameters or one path to a readable `.csv` file as a parameter.
-Include this flag to import data from a `.csv` file instead of making a new one, just to make a graph visualization of already-existing data.
+Include this flag to import data from a `.csv` file instead of making a new one.
+Given this flag, `automated_subset_analysis.py` just makes a graph visualization of already-existing data.
 If this flag is included, it must be a path to a readable `.csv` file with 2 columns: `Subjects` (the number of subjects in each subset) and `Correlation` (the correlation between each randomly generated subset in that pair).
 If the `.csv` was already made by this script, it will be called `correlations.csv`.

 1. `--skip_subset_generation` takes either no parameters or one path to a readable directory as a parameter.
 Include this flag to calculate correlations and create the visualization using existing subsets instead of randomly generating new ones.
 By default, the subsets to use for calculating the correlations between average matrices and producing a visualization will be assumed to exist in the `--output` folder.
 To load subsets from a different folder, add the path to this flag as a parameter.